shank136/yum/readme.txt

     Request type: POST
     Processes large data file Divvy_Trips_2019_Q2 for the given end staion IDs and end date.
     Last 20 trips for all given stations on a given date are rendered and saved into data files.
-    Output files will be available on the file system /files/output.tripsforstation_stationID.json.
+    Output files will be available on the server path /files/output.tripsforstation_stationID.json.
     Approximate time taken for processing over 1 million lines is 1.5 hours.
     Note: Before making this request, please make sure that Divvy_Trips_2019_Q2 data file is loaded by invoking /api/loaddivvydatafile.